 Upload TLS Certificate

-This section explains how to create a TLS certificate chain and upload it to your Exasol system.
+This article explains how to create a TLS certificate chain and upload it to your Exasol system.

 Certificate chain